elusivecodes/FrostCore/README.md

 Return all elements matching a filter.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```
 const filtered = core.filter(nodes, filter);
 ```

 Return the first element matching a filter.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```
 const filtered = core.filterOne(nodes, filter);